operator-framework/operator-sdk/doc/user/metrics/README.md

 ### Custom resource specific metrics

-By default operator will expose info metrics based on the number of the current instances of operators custom resources in the cluster.
+By default operator will expose info metrics based on the number of the current instances of an operator's custom resources in the cluster.
 It leverages [kube-state-metrics][ksm] as a library to generate those metrics.
-This lives in the `cmd/manager/main.go` file of the operator in the `serveCRMetrics` function.
-It takes in the group version and kind to generate the metrics.
+Metrics initialization lives in the `cmd/manager/main.go` file of the operator in the `serveCRMetrics` function.
+Its arguments are a custom resource's group, version, and kind to generate the metrics.
 The metrics are served on `0.0.0.0:8686/metrics` by default.
-To modify the port the metrics are exposed on, change the `operatorMetricsPort` variable at the top of the `cmd/manager/main.go` file in the generated operator.
+To modify the exposed metrics port number, change the `operatorMetricsPort` variable at the top of the `cmd/manager/main.go` file in the generated operator.

 [prometheus]: https://prometheus.io/